drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/3_using_in_deploy.md

 ## Getting Started

-Here is a basic Drash server.
-It defines a resource to handle requests to `/`, and creates a server to listen on `localhost` and port `3000`.
-It then `run`s the server just like you would if you're developing outside of Deploy:
+Here is a basic Drash application.
+It defines a resource to handle requests to `/` and creates a server to listen on `http://localhost:3000`.
+It then runs the server `(server.run())` the same way as it would run if it were being developed without using Deno Deploy.

 ```typescript
 import * as Drash from "./deps.ts"